williamdlees/IgBLAST_BioBox/README.md

 # Usage

 If Docker is not installed on your machine, installation instructions are available [here](https://www.docker.com/products/overview).
+It is free to install.

-With Docker installed, you can download the IgBLast image with the command
+With Docker installed, you can download the IgBlast image with the command

     docker pull williamlees/igblast